hunk3000/HKSnippet/README.md

 ## What Can it do ?
  - minimize input for often used code snippet.
- - Input code sinppet with paramters.
+ - Input code sinppet with paramters. ( NEW! )
  - define your own trigger & snippet.
  - export & import your customized snippet to and from config file.
  - support undo - redo operation.